zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 -   `group.${prefix}.chrome`
 -   `group.${prefix}.common`

-The `group.${prefix}.chrome` is only shared by Chromium and its extensions to share files and configurations while the `group.${prefix}.common` is shared with Chromium and other applications from the same organisation and can be used to send commands to Chromium.
+The `group.${prefix}.chrome` is only shared by Monyhar and its extensions to share files and configurations while the `group.${prefix}.common` is shared with Monyhar and other applications from the same organisation and can be used to send commands to Monyhar.

 `${prefix}.chrome.ios.dev.CredentialProviderExtension` needs the AutoFill Credential Provider Entitlement, which corresponds to the key